 The wavelengths of the visible light spectrum (what we can see with our naked eyes), range from 380nm to around 740nm, and what comes directly before is ultraviolet light and directly after is infrared light, which is both not visible to our eyes.

-This infrared (IR) filter is used when the photographer wants to block the infrared light from reaching the sensor, producing very unique and creative results.
+This infrared (IR) filter is used when the photographer wants to allow only light from the infrared spectrum to reach the sensor, producing very unique and creative results.